All You Need To Know

 University Housing will continue to release information about your room right up until move in.
 Check back frequently for updates of important information that you will need to know about your room.

 If you want to use a microwave or refrigerator in your residence hall room, you'll need to purchase or rent a combination microwave and refrigerator called a microfridge.
 No individual refrigerators or microwaves are allowed in rooms that have beds in them.
 A microwave is acceptable in apartments only.

-University Housing is home to a maintenance department exclusively for our residence hall buildings.
-If you have a non-emergency maintenance issues throughout the year, you can contact them online.
-Emergency and maintenance issues that may cause permanent damage to property should be reported 24 hours a day, 7 days a week by calling 803-777-FIXX (3499).
+University Housing has a dedicated maintenance department exclusively for our residence hall buildings.
+If you have a non-emergency maintenance issue throughout the year, you can contact them online.
+Emergency issues and maintenance issues that may cause permanent damage to property should be reported 24 hours a day, 7 days a week by calling 803-777-FIXX (3499).

 As members of the Carolina Community, you are expected to treat your residence hall as a HOME.
 Damage to community items are treated as damage by the community, so please be aware that the entire community will be charged for damages to elevators, hallways and entrances.

 To receive the green room certification and to determine your “green” status, attend a Green Dorm Room Certification event hosted by your building’s EcoRep or email to ask about receiving a “Green Dorm Room Certification” questionnaire and certification sticker.